unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

 Low-level usage of a factory
 =============================================

-The method ``self.run`` takes as arguments a circuit and other quantum "quantum" arguments.
+The method ``self.run`` takes as arguments a circuit and other "quantum" objects.
-On the other hand, the core computation of any factory object actually corresponds to a classical post-processing of the measured data.
+On the other hand, the core computation performed by any factory corresponds to some classical post-processing of the measurement results.

 At a lower-level, it is possible to clearly separate the quantum and the classical steps of a zero-noise extrapolation procedure.